ayatokura/ai-openscale/cloud-known-wos-issues.md

       {: note}

 - Of the two types of Azure Machine Learning web services, only the `New` type is supported by {{site.data.keyword.aios_short}}.
 The `Classic` type is not supported.

-- In the Azure web service, the default input name is `"input1"`.
-Currently, this field is mandated for {{site.data.keyword.aios_short}} and, if it is missing, Accuracy monitoring fails.

-   If your Azure web service does not use the default name, change the input field name to `"input1"`.

 <p>&nbsp;</p>